RavijaDul/FlareNet/README.md

 - To reset the DB: delete `pgdata` volume or run `docker compose down -v` and `docker compose up -d`
 - Use Postgres GUI tools (like pgAdmin or DBeaver) to inspect the database if needed

+---

+## Quick Start for New Users

+After cloning the repository, you will have 5 dummy transformer records automatically loaded into the database.
+This allows you to test the app immediately.

+### Dummy Data
+The following dummy transformer records will be available:
+- TX-0001: Nugegoda, Keells Embuldeniya
+- TX-0002: Kaduwela, Malabe Junction
+- TX-0003: Nugegoda, Keells Embuldeniya
+- TX-0004: Kaduwela, Malabe Junction
+- TX-0005: Nugegoda, Keells Embuldeniya

+You can use these for testing and development.

+---

 ## ⚠️ Limitations & Issues

 - Authentication & user roles missing – At this stage, the system does not include authentication, authorization, or multi-user role management.
 These features will be added in future phases.